risingwavelabs/awesome-stream-processing/04-solution-demos/flights_tracking/readme.md

     psql -h localhost -p 4566 -d dev -U root

     ```

-## Setting Up Metabase

-1. **Install Metabase with Docker:**

-    ```bash
-    docker pull metabase/metabase:latest

-    ```

-2. **Start the Metabase Container:**

-    ```bash
-    docker run -d -p 3000:3000 --name metabase metabase/metabase

-    ```

-    Access Metabase at `http://localhost:3000` once it starts.

-### Connecting RisingWave to Metabase
+### Connect RisingWave to Metabase

 Since RisingWave is PostgreSQL-compatible, you can connect it to Metabase as a data source for building visualizations.
 This integration allows you to create real-time dashboards on streaming data using RisingWave tables and materialized views.
+You can access Metabase at `http://localhost:3000` in this demo.

 For more details, refer to [Real-time flight tracking with Redpanda, RisingWave, and Metabase](https://risingwave.com/blog/real-time-flight-tracking-with-redpanda-risingwave-and-metabase/).